DraxCodes/Draxbot/README.md

 User :  If you have no description for the raid you put ``none`` Otherwise you simply type it here.

 #### This example works for the other two commands as-well ``!news raid social`` & ``!news guild``

+# TODO

+* New overwatch stats information incoming for overwatch lovers.
+As-well as champion specific stats for overwatch too.
+* A new and updated better way of checking mythic+ information.
+* More moderation commands for handleing moderator type tasks (Kick/Bans).
+* Further improvment of the class discords commands (Adding in more discord results such as mythic+, Eurogroup, Overwatch Discords, Simcraft Discords, etc).
+* A new roster command and an events command to be added (Raid events, Mythic+ events, Guild events in general).
+* Guild Progress command to be added (Displays the guild progress as-well as any kill videos).
+* Raid boss mechanics commands to be added and kept up to date for easy access to; How to videos, Mechanic text tutorials from websites like WowHead.
+* News and updates commands for WoW and possibly other sources.
+* More features to come too